-The INEXS staff of engineers, geologists, and geophysicists have worked over 7000 projects encompassing every major basin in the world and are qualified experts in resource evaluations, understanding and applying regional geology, and integrated field studies.
+The INEXS staff of engineers, geologists, and geophysicists have worked over 7000 projects encompassing many of the major basins in the world and are qualified experts in resource evaluations, understanding and applying regional geology, and integrated field studies.

 INEXS provides detailed technical evaluations across the entire spectrum of upstream oil and gas exploration and production with regional basin studies, acquisition evaluations, integrated field studies, development and production optimization, and divestiture processes.

-INEXS evaluations allow a Capital and Debt Provider firms to understand and quantify the asset they are interested in buying, selling or investing and provide an understanding of the risks associated with each potential investment.
+INEXS evaluations allow Capital and Debt Providers to understand and quantify the asset they are interested in buying, selling or investing and provide an understanding of the risks associated with each potential investment.

 INEXS evaluations also allow Exploration and Production firms to fully understand their assets, to quantify and risk the assets and to catalog opportunities.